bljustice/titanic-survival-data-visualization/README.md

 ##Feedback
-Below is a screenshot of the initial design of my bar chart.

 I reached out to 3 different people about my initial visualization and they each had different feedback, which I have listed below.